atj1979/web-rts-vibe/ai/notes.md

 - The person model is built from basic Three.js shapes for simplicity and performance.
 - The arm/shoulder connection is a known area for improvement and is tracked in the TODO section above.

+## Recent Repo housekeeping

+- [2025-08-24] Added `src/commit.ts` to `.gitignore` so build-time writes won't appear in `git status`.
+- Note: if `src/commit.ts` was already tracked by git, it will still show as changed until the file is removed from the index (git rm --cached).
+No git commands were run by the assistant; please untrack the file locally if desired.